Telefonica raises Spanish workers' wages by 7.8% in 2023

 The UGT union confirmed the agreement in a statement.

-Telefonica employs about 16,000 workers in Spain.
-Another negotiation will kick in later this year for the remaining workers whose contracts are not covered by the agreement.
+Telefonica's Spanish unit employs about 16,000 workers.
+Further negotiations will take place later this year for workers whose contracts are not covered by the agreement, a spokesperson said.

+An additional 5,000 employees who work at the company's headquarters in Spain are not part of the pay increase agreement, the spokesperson added.

-Spain's inflation rate in 2021 and 2022, respectively at 6.5% and 5.7%, were the highest since the early 1990s, prompting unions to press sometimes reluctant employers for pay raises, resulting in strikes and protests.
+Spain's inflation rate in 2021 and 2022 hit 6.5% and 5.7% respectively, the highest levels since the early 1990s.
+That prompted unions to press sometimes reluctant employers for pay raises, resulting in strikes and protests.

 In many industries, such as banking and retail, companies have granted significant pay raises.